 Overall, the team cranked out 17 hits in 45 at-bats with 15 RBI and posted 20 or more runs for the fourth time in its last five games.
 Ardoin finished tied for the lead in RBI with three while Meekins finished the afternoon going 3-for-4 with two RBI and four runs scored.
 Barry finished the day 2-for-4 with two RBI and three runs scored.

 For the tournament the Sea Gulls totaled an eye popping 82 runs averaging 20.5 runs per game while holding their opponents to 17 runs with an average of 4.25 scored against per game.
-In Salisbury's two games against the Eagles during the CAC tournament the Gulls' plated 42 runs while holding Mary Washington to just seven.
+In Salisbury's two games against the Eagles during the CAC tournament the Gulls' plated 42 runs while holding Mary Washington to just six.

 With the win Salisbury earns the CAC's automatic berth to the NCAA Division III Tournament which is set to begin in mid-May.
 It will be the Sea Gulls 23rd appearance and 18th straight trip to the NCAA Tournament.